How to Add Authorization in a Node.js Application

 Testing Cerbos Authorization with the Blog Post Application

 You have successfully set up the required roles and permissions for each operation in the CRUD blog post demo application.
-It’s now time to test the routes again and observe what happens, using the table below as a guide for testing:
+It’s now time to test the routes again and observe what happens.

 You can clone the demo application repository from GitHub.
 Once you’ve cloned it, follow the simple instructions in the README file.
 You can run the automated test script to test for the different user roles and permissions.